 Cardiac Pharmacology provides information on commonly used cardiac medications.
 This course is built upon and integrated with the Cardiac Pathophysiology course.
 The cardiac medications are categorized according to accepted drug classifications.
 Each drug class is discussed as to action, indications, contraindications, adverse effects, usage, dose, and clinical application as appropriate.
 Specific cardiac drugs within classes are discussed as well.
 The clinical application of a drug class or specific drug is discussed in relation to the patient’s cardiac pathology and the cardiology technologist’s clinical practice.

-In this course, students gain an understanding of how biomedical instruments like electrocardiograms, Holter monitors, blood pressure monitors, event monitors, implantable loop recorders, pacemakers / pacemaker programmers and implantable cardiac defibrillators work.
-Students will be able to describe how the heart’s electrical impulses are converted into mechanical functions that can be printed by the electrocardiograph.
+In this course, you will gain an understanding of how biomedical instruments like electrocardiograms, Holter monitors, blood pressure monitors, event monitors (trans-telephonic recordings), phonocardiograms, pacemakers / pacemaker programmers and external cardiac defibrillators function.
+Principles used to perform 12-lead electrocardiograms, as well as specialized leads such as 15 lead ECG, 18 lead ECG, Lewis lead, Frank leads and Brugada leads will be introduced.
+You will be able to describe how the heart’s electrical impulses are converted into mechanical functions that can be printed by the electrocardiograph.